HariSekhon/Spotify-tools/README.md

 For each playlist, downloads the list of playlist tracks to a file of the same name in both human and Spotify usable formats

+As it progresses, it outputs the playlist name followed by the progress of the URI download then the human readable download

-`playlists/` files contain `Artist - Track` format
+`playlists/` files contain the human readable `Artist - Track` format

-`playlists/spotify/` files contain Spotify URI format (for restores or copying to new playlists)
+`playlists/spotify/` files contain the Spotify URI format (for restores or copying to new playlists)

 ```
 ./bash-tools/spotify_backup.sh